Friday, December 01, 2017

 and sang along while snuggled up in blankets.

-I kept thinking about how my little family was making new
+I couldn't stop thinking about how my small family

-traditions and how we are happy and content.
+was making new traditions and how happy and content we were.

-in fact, they didn't seem disappointed in any way.
+in Provo, nor did they seem disappointed in any way.

 We came home, and the girls and I made chili for dinner and